mdavids/rfc/content/draft-davids-forsalereg-15.md

 The addition of a new content tag to the registered list does not require the definition of a new version tag.
 However, any modification to existing content tags does.

-Tags in this registry are, in principle, expected to begin with the letter "f".
+Tags in this registry **SHOULD** begin with the letter "f" to maintain consistency with the initial set of content tags (fcod, ftxt, furi, fval).

 Tags beginning with the character "x" are reserved for experimentation and development.
 IANA **SHALL NOT** assign them.

-A tag name length of 4 characters is **RECOMMENDED** for consistency.
+A tag name length of 4 characters is **RECOMMENDED** for consistency with the initial tag set and to maintain compact record formats.

-### Size, Format, Syntax and Initial Assignments
+### Format, Syntax and Initial Assignments

 The sub-registry entries consist of content tags as defined in (#abnf) and (#tagdefs) and the initial set is as follows: